c3333/cpp-docs.de-de/docs/mfc/reference/cmfctabctrl-class.md

 ### <a name="parameters"></a>Parameter

 *bdraw*<br/>
 in TRUE, um ein Rahmen Rechteck um einen eingebetteten Balken anzuzeigen. andernfalls false.
-Der Standardwert ist TRUE.
+Der Standardwert lautet TRUE.

-### <a name="remarks"></a>Bemerkungen
+### <a name="remarks"></a>Hinweise

 ##  <a name="setflatframe"></a>Cmfctabctrl:: setflatframe